Earn your Firefighting & Fire Extinguisher Safety certificate upon successful completion of this course

 Firefighting & Fire Extinguisher Safety

-FIREFIGHTING & FIRE EXTINGUISHER SAFETY ONLINE COURSE OVERVIEW
+FIREFIGHTING & FIRE EXTINGUISHER SAFETY COURSE OVERVIEW

 Fires destroy property, cause injuries, and take lives.
 One of the key strategies to maintaining a safe workplace and preventing fires is fire safety training.
 With proper training workers can eliminate fire hazards and respond quickly and efficiently if a fire breaks out.
 Without proper training a small occurrence can quickly grow to become a major incident with devastating outcomes.
 The purpose of this course is to teach workers the knowledge and skills required to fight a small fire, including the proper use of fire extinguishers.